-The two samples obtained were prepared by sanding and polishing and their annual growth-ring widths were measured.
-The data of these measurements is given at the end of this report.
-These data were then compared with each other by the Litton/Zainodin grouping procedure (see appendix).
-Unfortunately, there is no satisfactory cross-matching between them and a reliable site chronology cannot be formed.
+Each of the eight samples obtained was prepared by sanding and polishing and the width of its annual growth rings were measured.
+The data of these measurements are given at the end of this report.
+The data of these eight samples were then compared with each other by the Litton/Zainodin grouping procedure (see Appendix).
+None of the samples, however, conclusively cross-matched with each other.
+Each sample was, therefore, compared individually with a full series of reference chronologies for oak.
+There was again no satisfactory cross-matching and all the samples must, therefore remain undated for the moment.

-The two samples were then compared individually to a large number of reference chronologies but there was no cross-matching with any of these.
-The two samples must, therefore, remain undated.